mars-college/mars-rover/connectivity/VPN/wireguard.md

 1. Test the connection to server: `$ ping -c 5 <SERVER_VPN_IP_ADDRESS>`
 1. Test the connection to other client: `$ ping -c 5 <CLIENT_VPN_IP_ADDRESS>`
 1. Login to the other client: `$ ssh <USER>@<CLIENT_VPN_IP_ADDRESS>`

+## Persistence

+On the client-side, it might help to add the following line to your cron jobs to make sure your connection holds through ISP ip reassignments:

+1. `$ sudo crontab -e`
+1. add: `@hourly /bin/systemctl restart wg-quick@wg0.service`